LordVoldemort28/Skywalker-Airline/README.md

 * In source code there's not much implementation but we are almost done with our layouts(UI layout) for the phone application as we planned.

+Increment 5 Folder

+* We have the test plan and test reports that we designed looking at our overall project vision.
+* We passed only one test case because we are planning to get done with the implementation by wednesday next week.
+* Our latest code is updated in the dashboard branch.
+* Algorithm for searching and sorting is in algov2 made by Aniruddh.

+Increment 6 Updates

+* Models folder include every model and diagram we used in RAD and SDD.
+* Tests folder include test report for every functionality and test plan file inculde detailed test cases.
+* We updated the RAD and SDD up to date.

 Tools - Android studio, Firestore, Google maps API and Firebase Authentication

 Instructions to run the application